vgines73/HW2_responsivePortolio/README.md

 * Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.

 * All links must work.
+(I added buttons to my portfolio section for each thumbnail for link to my work and the github repo but I don't have any since we haven't done any projects yet).

 * Must use semantic html.

-* Each page must have valid and correct HTML. (use a validation service)
+* Each page has valid and correct HTML. (use a validation service)

-* Must contain your personalized information. (bio, name, images, links to social media, etc.)
+* Must contain my personalized information. (bio, name, images, links to social media, etc.)

 * Must properly utilize Bootstrap components and grid system.